Are you often being called too sensitive or too soft? In this blog, we talk about the 60 signs that you are a highly sensitive person.

 Another typical sign that you are a highly sensitive person, is that you are sensitive to caffeine.
 This is not strange, as caffeine acts as a stimulant to the central nervous system of our brains.

 A study shows that there was a significant increase in amygdala activity when caffeine was combined with a threatening situation.

-Highly sensitive people already happen to have a higher amount of amygdala activity, so adding caffeine to that surely can’t be good.
+Actually, highly sensitive people already happen to have a higher amount of amygdala activity.
+Therefore, adding caffeine to that surely can’t be good.
 This explains why many highly sensitive people react strongly when consuming caffeine.

 While you love having deep conversations with others, you might often find yourself distracted during those conversations.
 Usually, this occurs when there is too much external stimuli going on around you.